rajusubbanna/Movie-Trailer/README.md

 # Movie Trailer:

-This website is an application that dynamically creates a webpage to display that lists movies of my choice in that page.
+This is a simple python application that creates a static webpage to display a list of movies, movie information provided in certain format.
-This webpage displays the  poster pictures of the movies and the names.
-Clicking on the choice of movie will play a trailer of that movie.
-This is a python application.
+This webpage displays the poster pictures of the movies and its title.
+Clicking on the choice of movie will then play a trailer of that movie.

 # Install instruction:

 Please create a GitHub account if you don't already have one.
-For detailed instuctions to create a github account please refer to [GitHub site](http://www.gihub.com) Python installation is expected to be installed on the target machine.
+For detailed instuctions to create a GitHub account please refer to [GitHub site](http://www.gihub.com) Python installation is expected to be installed on the target machine.
-For futher instrucitons on python installation please refer to www.python.org.
+For futher instructions on python installation please refer to www.python.org.

 Then please clone/branch this Movie Trailer project from [GitHub](https://github.com/rajusubbanna/Movie-Trailer)
 Example: